niccololampa/cyber-security-notes/hack-the-box/starting-point/tier-2/unified/README.md

 ## What is the password for the root user?

-1. Now we have access to mongodb let's enumerate all the users in the unify's ace database to see if there an interesting user. the forEach here beautifies the output to a readable json.
+1. Now we have access to mongodb let's enumerate all the users in the unify's ace database to see if there an interesting user.
+The `forEach` here beautifies the output to a readable json.
 ```bash
 mongo --port 27117 ace --eval "db.admin.find().forEach(printjson);"
 ```